Understanding Homeowners Insurance

 There are a number of factors your insurance agent will look at in order to help you create a customized policy that’s specific to your needs.
 They’ll consider things like the cost to rebuild your home, your home’s age, your claims history and recreational additions, like a trampoline or swimming pool.

 It’s important to have enough protection to cover the costs of rebuilding your home and replacing your possessions in the event of the unexpected.
-Our home insurance checklist details key questions and information to gather for when it comes time to build a policy with your agent.
-The more you prepare, the better protection you’ll receive.

 How High Should You Set Your Deductible?

 When considering how much you want to pay, keep in mind you’ll be required to pay a deductible if you file a claim.
 As previously noted, the deductible is the amount you’ll pay out of pocket before your insurance company steps in.
 The lower your deductible, the higher your premium.
 You’ll want to choose a deductible that you are financially comfortable with in the event of a loss.
 Your agent can help you decide upon the best approach, depending on your situation and budget.

 Saving Money on Homeowners Insurance